5 Common Trading Mistakes You MUST Avoid

 Mistake 5: Chasing late breakouts

-Buying vertical spikes after a clean move often means you pay impatient traders who already positioned.
-Better processes wait for retests, micro consolidation, or trend continuation patterns that match your plan.
+Buying vertical spikes after a clean move often means you pay traders who entered earlier.
+A better process waits for retests, micro consolidation, or trend continuation patterns that match your plan.

 Removing these five behaviors rarely requires new indicators.
 It requires humility: fewer trades, consistent risk, and honest journaling when shortcuts tempt you.